SPECIAL EDUCATION PROGRAM

 Trip Planning

 Please notify our staff of the number of wheelchairs, the spectrum of student needs, and any special requests.
-There is a maximum capacity of 12 students per trip and we kindly request that each student bring their one-on-one aid.
-It is also helpful for group leaders to break students up by cognitive level/function and our educators will adjust their instruction accordingly.
-Our education center is accessible by elevator.
-Wheelchairs can remain dockside or be brought onboard and our Captain and crew are prepared to assist.
-In the event of an unlikely emergency, once boarded onto the boat, aids will need to unclip students from their wheelchairs.
+There is a maximum capacity of 12 students per trip and we kindly request that each student bring a one-on-one aide/adult.
+It is helpful for the trip leader to divide the class into two smaller groups based on student needs so our educators can adjust their instruction accordingly.

 Support